evaegelyng/MetaBarFlow/README.md

 ## Acknowledgements

 #### The scripts called by the workflow were mainly written by [Tobias G. Frøslev](https://github.com/tobiasgf) (see Frøslev et al. 2017), and are to a large extent based on the DADA2 package (Callahan et al. 2016).
-Thanks to [Dan Søndergaard](https://github.com/dansondergaard) for help getting started with [gwf](https://docs.gwf.app/).
+Thanks to [Dan Søndergaard](https://github.com/dansondergaard) for help getting started with [gwf](https://docs.gwf.app/), and to Caitlin Kim Frankish for help with the code to correct outdated taxids.
 We thank GenomeDK at the Bioinformatic Research Center (BiRC), Aarhus University, for providing computational resources.
 This work was supported by the The Velux Foundations (grant 21517), the Carlsberg Foundation (grant CF18-0949) and The Faculty of Natural Sciences, Aarhus University (grant 27744).

 ## Citations